nhatduypham1993/php-ransomware/README.md

 Tested on XAMPP for Windows v7.4.3 (64-bit) with PHP v7.4.3.

+P.S.
+On web servers other than XAMPP (Apache) you might need to load OpenSSL and Multibyte String libraries.

 Made for educational purposes.
 I hope it will help!

 ## How to Run